yamin02/amazon-clone/README.md

 1. The products json in data.js is used in  index.js via  the HomeScreen.js

 2. renders html in javascript in HomeScreen.js

+this commit :  3.
+The product page gets loaded when clicked . done with url parsing.
+Intelligent work. (see app.js and utils.js)